Develop essential analytical skills to thrive in data-driven roles and lift business performance.

 What You'll Study (Course Structure)

 A Masters in Analytics is a 12-subject program.
-At UNSW Online, there are 8 core subjects, 3 electives and 1 capstone (end-of-program) project.
-Your electives are pre-determined when you choose a General Analytics or Marketing specialisation.
+At UNSW Online, there are 8 core subjects, 3-4 electives and often a capstone (end-of-program) project.
+Electives can be chosen to achieve a General Analytics, Marketing or HR specialisation.

 Core subjects